 (8) Exemptions for Marking Property - Any item of property whose value or utility would be significantly impaired by the attachment or inscription of the property identification number is exempt from the requirement for physical marking.
 However, the custodian's property records shall contain sufficient descriptive data to permit positive identification of such items.

 Authority: Section 7(d), Art.
 IX, Fla.
-Const.; History: New 05-18-11; Amended xx-xx-xx.
+Const.; History: New 05-18-11.